thecalab/CALAB_homepage/content/home/people.md

 ---
 widget: people
-headless: true  # This file represents a page section.
+headless: true

-# ...
-Put Your Section Options Here (title etc.) ...
+title = meet the team

 content:
   # Choose which groups/teams of users to display.